Andrewsy1004/Linear-Regression-Model-for-House-Price-Prediction/README.md

 # Linear Regression Model for House Price Prediction

-This project demonstrates the use of a linear regression model to predict house prices based on various features like size, location, and number of rooms.
-The model is built using the **Boston Housing Dataset** and showcases how machine learning can be applied to real estate price estimation.
+This project demonstrates the application of linear regression to predict house prices based on various features such as size, location, and number of rooms.
+The model is trained on a dataset of historical house prices and evaluated for accuracy.
+Key steps include data preprocessing, feature selection, training the linear regression model, and assessing performance through metrics such as Mean Squared Error (MSE) and R-squared

 ## 🗂️ Data Source